Some GOP members are beginning to test party loyalty to Trump - ExBulletin

 Others disagreed.
 Barbara Comstock, a Trump critic and former GOP congresswoman from Virginia, warned that Republicans risk nominating fringe candidates who will continue to lose overall.

-Nonetheless, Trump is expected to continue hammering the issue on Saturday in Florence, Ariz., a Republican stronghold about 70 miles southeast of Phoenix.
+Nonetheless, Trump remained obsessed with the issue on Saturday in Florence, Ariz., a Republican stronghold about 70 miles southeast of Phoenix.
 It’s the first of what aides say will be a faster pace of events for Trump in the coming months.
 Trump on Friday announced another rally later in January in Texas, where the March 1 primary officially kicks off the midterm campaign.

 Associated Press writer Stephen Groves in Pierre, South Dakota, contributed to this report